 “For people without disabilities, technology makes things easier.
 For people with disabilities, technology makes things possible.”
 (Bryant & Bryant, 2002)

-Students will use a variety of tools including Google Classroom, Zearn, Vocabulary Spelling City, Learning Ally, Flipgrid, and Bookshare for formative assessments, skills practice, collecting resources, submitting assignments, previewing material and accessing print-based materials.
+Students will use a variety of tools including Google Classroom, Khan Academy, NoRedInk, Vocabulary Spelling City, Learning Ally, Flipgrid, and Bookshare for formative assessments, skills practice, collaborative work, submitting assignments, previewing material and accessing print-based materials.

-Devices- 7th graders are issued a laptop provided through the Maine Learning Technology Initiative (MLTI).
+Devices- 8th graders will use the same laptop assigned to them last year.
+The device is provided through the Maine Learning Technology Initiative (MLTI).
 With permission this device can travel from school to home.
-In 7th grade, the expectation is that phones are kept in lockers during the school day.
+In 8th grade, the expectation is that phones are kept in lockers during the school day.

 Student and Parent Resources

 WJHS Student Handbook (link) The Student Handbook is also published in print form in the student agenda